MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 To diagnose and troubleshoot any device issues related to hardware, time server, and network, you can run the diagnostics tests.
 Follow these steps to run the diagnostic tests from the local UI:

-1. Select the bell icon in the top-right corner of the local UI to open the **Support + troubleshooting** pane.
+1. Select the help icon in the top-right corner of the local UI to open the **Support + troubleshooting** pane.
 1. Select **Run diagnostic tests**.
 The diagnostic tests check the health of the server hardware, time server, and the network connectivity.
 The tests also check the status of the Azure Arc agent and the extensions.

    :::image type="content" source="media/deployment-arc-register-local-ui/run-diagnostics-tests-1.png" alt-text="Screenshot that shows the Support and troubleshooting pane with Run diagnostic tests selected."lightbox="media/deployment-arc-register-local-ui/run-diagnostics-tests-1.png":::

 1. After the tests are completed, the results are displayed.
-Here is a sample output of the diagnostic tests when there is a device issue:
+Here's a sample output of the diagnostic tests when there's a device issue:

    :::image type="content" source="media/deployment-arc-register-local-ui/run-diagnostics-tests-2.png" alt-text="Screenshot that shows the error output after the diagnostic tests were run."lightbox="media/deployment-arc-register-local-ui/run-diagnostics-tests-1.png":::

-Here is a table that describes the diagnostic tests:
+Here's a table that describes the diagnostic tests:

 | Test Name                        | Description                                                               |
 |----------------------------------|-----------------------------------------------------------------------|